Netflix/falcor/README.md

 ## What is Falcor?

-Every user wants to believe the entire cloud is stored on their device.
+Every user wants to believe all the data in the cloud is stored on their device.
 Falcor lets web developers code that way.

-Elephant lets you build *One Isomorphic JSON model* for your application.
-On the client, developers code against the Isomorphic model as if it was stored in memory.
-In reality the data in the model could be stored anywhere: the client, the app server, or in multiple back end data stores.

-*Falcor is not a replacement for your database, your application server, or your MVC framework.* Instead Falcor is a protocol for client server communication which can allow these parts of your architecture to communicate more efficiently and conveniently.

-On the server, Elephant lets you create a Virtual Model.
-A Virtual model is as a view of the data in your backend data stores.
-Instead of being stored in memory or on disk, You create a virtual JSON model by matching path requests to routes that create sections of the document.

-Three-dimensional flexibility

-Developers code against the isomorphic model using the same API they used to code against a normal JSON object.

-On the client you code against the model as if it was stored in memory, but the data might be cached locally, stored in memory on the server, or retrieved lazily from multiple data sources.
-Falcor transparently and efficiently manages all of the network communication needed to keep model data on the client and the server in sync.

-### Getting Started

-##  One Model, Available Everywhere

-*Falcor is not a replacement for your database, application server, or your MVC framework.* Falcor let's you take any number of cloud data sources and represent them as a *Virtual JSON object* on the server.
-On the client you use this virtual JSON object as the *M in your MVC.*
+Falcor lets you represent all of your cloud data sources as *One Virtual JSON Model* on the server.
+On the client you code as if the entire JSON model is available locally, retrieving and setting values at keys.
+Falcor retrieves any data you request from the cloud on-demand, handling network communication transparently.

-## The Data is the API
+## One Model Everywhere

-When you work with JSON data on the client, you use simple operations like get and set to retrieves and mutate data within the object.
+When you work with a JSON object on the client, you retrieve and set values at keys within the object.

 ```JavaScript
 var person = {